Skip to main content

 - 1936-1939: Spanish Civil War provides opportunities for Hitler and Mussolini to support General Francisco Franco, who became the fascist dictator of Spain, and his Nationalists against leftist, Republican forces who were supplied arms and support by the Soviet Union.

 - July 8, 1937: Marco Polo Bridge incident marks the beginning of the Second Sino-Japanese War with Japan moving to occupy most of China.
+Japanese forces will advance onto other areas of China remain there till 1945.

 - March 12, 1938: one day before a scheduled Austrian plebiscite on whether Austria should form a union with Germany, Adolf Hitler orders German troops to cross the Austrian border to complete what is referred to as the Anschluss make Austria a part of Germany under the name of Ostmark.